Teleforce

-Teleforce is a proposed defensive weapon by Nikola Tesla that accelerated pellets or slugs of material to a high velocity inside a vacuum chamber via electrostatic repulsion and then fired them out of aimed nozzles at intended targets.
+Teleforce is a defensive weapon proposed by Nikola Tesla that accelerated pellets or slugs of material to a high velocity inside a vacuum chamber via electrostatic repulsion and then fired them out of aimed nozzles at intended targets.
 Tesla claimed to have conceived of it after studying the Van de Graaff generator.
 Tesla described the weapon as being able to be used against ground-based infantry or for anti-aircraft purposes.

 Description

 Tesla described Teleforces operation in 1934, specifying its superiority to the death rays believed to exist at the time: My apparatus projects particles which may be relatively large or of microscopic dimensions, enabling us to convey to a small area at a great distance trillions of times more energy than is possible with rays of any kind.
 Many thousands of horsepower can thus be transmitted by a stream thinner than a hair, so that nothing can resist.
 The nozzle would send concentrated beams of particles through the free air, of such tremendous energy that they will bring down a fleet of 10,000 enemy airplanes at a distance of 200 miles from a defending nation's border and will cause armies to drop dead in their tracks.

 In a letter that was written to J. P. Morgan, Jr. on November 29, 1934, Tesla described the weapon:

 I have made recent discoveries of inestimable value...
 The flying machine has completely demoralized the world, so much that in some cities, as London and Paris, people are in mortal fear from aerial bombing.
 The new means I have perfected afford absolute protection against this and other forms of attack. ...
 These new discoveries, which I have carried out experimentally on a limited scale, have created a profound impression.
 One of the most pressing problems seems to be the protection of London and I am writing to some influential friends in England hoping that my plan will be adopted without delay.
 The Russians are very anxious to render their borders safe against Japanese invasion and I have made them a proposal which is being seriously considered.

 In 1937, Tesla wrote a treatise, "The Art of Projecting Concentrated Non-dispersive Energy through the Natural Media", concerning charged particle beam weapons.
 Tesla published the document in an attempt to expound on the technical description of a 'superweapon" that would put an end to all war."
 This treatise is currently in the Nikola Tesla Museum archive in Belgrade.
 It describes an open-ended vacuum tube with a gas jet seal that allows particles to exit, a method of charging particles to millions of volts, and a method of creating and directing non-dispersive particle streams (through electrostatic repulsion).